epiverse-trace/tutorials/CONTRIBUTING.md

   + Update the cache.
 This is located in a folder called `renv/library/` in the same directory of the `renv.lock`, only visible locally.
 - Push the updated `renv.lock` file to the GitHub “development branch”.

-If you need to work with a specific stable version:
+If you need to work with a specific stable version of a package:

 - Use [`sandpaper::pin_version()`](https://carpentries.github.io/sandpaper/articles/building-with-renv.html#pinning-specific-package-versions).
 This will:
   + Update the `renv.lock` file with the specific version,